mohamed-i-mousa/my-fv-solver/README.md

 <p align="center">3D Incompressible CFD Solver</p>

 A 3D incompressible CFD solver implementing the SIMPLE algorithm with k-omega SST turbulence modeling.
-The solver reads Fluent `.msh` meshes, solves steady-state or transient (URANS) incompressible flow, and exports results to VTK format for visualization in ParaView.
+The solver reads Fluent `.msh` meshes, solves steady-state or transient (URANS) incompressible flow, and exports results in the VTKHDF format (`.vtkhdf`) for visualization in ParaView.

 ## Features

 ### Core Capabilities
 - **3D Incompressible Flow**: Solves momentum equations with the pressure correction via the SIMPLE algorithm

 - **Steady-state and Transient (URANS)**: Runs as a steady SIMPLE solve or runs a transient simulation with implicit Euler / Crank-Nicolson time schemes using a fixed number of PISO outer correctors per step.
-Selected by the `time` case section; transient runs write a ParaView `.pvd` time series
+Selected by the `time` case section; transient runs append every written step into one temporal `.vtkhdf` file (geometry stored once)

 - **Collocated Grid**: Uses Rhie-Chow face-velocity interpolation to prevent pressure checkerboarding